-Following the continued success of British cycling over the summer, both in the Le Tour de France and in the Olympic Velodrome, the sport continues to increase its popularity in the UK.
+Following the continued success of British cycling over the summer, both in the Le Tour de France and in the Olympic Velodrome, the sport continues to increase in popularity in the UK.

 Working with professional cyclists I know the regime these unique athletes put themselves through and the rigorous attention to detail they adhere to in their exercise and preparation regimes.
 I employ many of these tactics and approaches in my sporting life.
 They have definitely allowed me to complete and win competitions I previously thought to be out of reach.